The Importance of Sleep for Children

 While some of these are factors that can be controlled, others will take time and management beyond what you can do.
 Make sure to speak to doctors or other professionals if you suspect a sleep disorder, and work with your child to help with night terrors.
 A nightlight, comforting soft toys, or staying by them to help them drift off to sleep could give them the comfort they need to get that rest.

-4 Tips to Help Your Children Sleep Better
+4 Tips to Sleep Better

 1. Set up a proper bedtime routine